-ALN covers four broad areas: communication and interaction, cognition and learning, social, emotional and mental health, sensory and/or physical.
+ALN covers four broad areas: communication and interaction, cognition and learning, social, emotional and mental health, sensory and/or physical needs.
 The school has extensive experience of supporting all of these needs all the way from Lower School to Sixth Form.

 The school works in close partnership with parents to develop an understanding of all their pupils.
-On going assessment by staff will help identify where children have significant difficulties and need a higher level of support than usual.
+On-going assessments by staff will help identify where children have significant difficulties and need a higher level of support than usual.

-As some of you may be aware, the current ALN Act is changing, this is due to be introduced in September 2021.
+As some of you may be aware, the current ALN Act has changed in 2021, and will be fully in effect from September 2023.
 Until then, school will continue to follow the SEN Code of Practice 2002, for those year groups that fall into the old system.

 Our aim is that this short intervention will assist and support your child in their studies to achieve their potential.
 ELSA is an Emotional Literacy Support Programme.
 Examples of things that your child could work through, depending on their identified needs are; social skills, emotions, bereavement, social stories and therapeutic stories, anger management, self-esteem, solution focus and friendship.